bezlant/s21_3d_model_viewer/README.md

 ### Goals

-- [ ] Obj parser
+- [x] Obj parser
-- [ ] Render a model (Vertices & Surfaces support)
+- [x] Render a model (Vertices & Faces support)
-- [ ] Translate the model by a given distance in relation to the X, Y, Z axes.
+- [x] Translate the model by a given distance in relation to the X, Y, Z axes.
-- [ ] Rotate the model by a given angle relative to its X, Y, Z axes.
+- [x] Rotate the model by a given angle relative to its X, Y, Z axes.
-- [ ] Scale the model by a given value.
+- [x] Scale the model by a given value.
-- [ ] Gui with Imgui/GLFW
+- [x] Gui with Imgui/GLFW
 - [ ] Code is well documented
 - [ ] Make all, install, uninstall, clean, dvi, dist, tests, gcov targets implemented
 - [ ] Unit Tests